steve1029/TMM/README.md

     ```

 1. Set the material properties of the medium.
-    If the medium is consist of 4 layers, put six arguments.
+    If the medium consists of 4 layers, put six arguments.
-    The first and last arguments are the medium indice for the input(incident) field and output(transmitted) field.
+    The first and last arguments are the medium indices for the input(incident) field and output(transmitted) field.
-    If the 4 layers are placed in vacuum or air, the first and last argument should be 1.
+    If the 4 layers are placed in a vacuum or air, the first and last argument should be 1.
-    The thickness of the mediums can be set by `set_mediumthick` method.
+    The thickness of the mediums can be set by the `set_mediumthick` method.
     It also takes 4 arguments because the thickness of the input and output medium is not considered in TMM.

     ```python